tadano13/new-restaurant-app/README.md

 *(Update this table with your actual API routes found in the backend folder)*

-## **🌍 Deployment**

-This project is configured for deployment on **Vercel**.

-1. Ensure your `vercel.json` is configured correctly to handle both frontend and backend builds.
-2. Push your changes to GitHub.
-3. Connect your repository to Vercel and deploy\!

 ## **🤝 Contributing**

 Contributions are welcome\!
 Please follow these steps: